 To survive in Reckpunk, one must keep certain things in mind at all times: anything orange can be destroyed with a single click, yellow platforms can be moved (but not through yellow ‘force fields’), red means ‘don’t touch’, monitors act as checkpoints, green blinking triangles mark the exit, and once you’re ‘connected’, both characters need to make it through.
 Difficult?
 You bet, but not quite unfairly so.

 See, while the game did annoy me during times of repeated deaths in the same section, I never saw to blame it for my failures.
-The path ahead was made instantly clear after all, meaning the problem lied in execution, rather than design.
+The path ahead was made instantly clear after all, meaning the problem lay in execution, rather than design.
 Whether I was multi-tasking, removing a block while balancing on a yellow platform, or dealing with gravity inversion (VVVVVV style), I always knew what to do.
 Had that not been the case, I doubt the overall experience would have been so positive… in spite of giving up long before the credits rolled.

 That said, there were times when I felt having but a split-second more to react would have made a noticeable difference, as certain areas – however few – devolved into a case of trial and error.
 It’s like that old saying, “knowing is half the battle”, but all the knowledge in the world won’t do ya any good if you can’t put it to proper use.